marcodesic/jekyll-now/_posts/2014-3-3-Hello-World.md

 Applying dropout to the recurrent connections harms the performance, and so in this initial use of dropout we use it only on connections within the same time step.
 Using two LSTM layers, with each layer containing `1500` LSTM units, we acheive a perplexity of `78`.

-A recent dropout modification[^variational] solves this problem and improves the model's performance even more (to `75` perplexity) by using the same dropout masks at each time step.
+A recent [dropout modification](https://arxiv.org/abs/1512.05287) solves this problem and improves the model's performance even more (to `75` perplexity) by using the same dropout masks at each time step.

 _variational do_